151. Which SAS function below returns an argument with

 183. If var1 then salary='added to income';

-2. If the variable VAR1 earned is present, then go to label marked salary=added to income.
+the variable VAR1 earned is present, then go to label marked salary=added to

-3. If the variable VAR1 is in the program data vector, then assign 'added to income' to salary.
+the variable VAR1 is in the program data vector, then assign 'added to income'

 184. data x;